tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 Figure 1 above shows an example execution of a hypothetical assignment of the field `a` in an object `x` of type `X` with a value of `y`.
 After writing the value into the field, the write barrier code (to be exact, *post write barrier* code, i.e. code added after setting the value) marks the card.

 This is where the Serial and Parallel garbage collectors stop at: they let the application accumulate card marks until garbage collection occurs.
 At that time all of the heap corresponding to the marked cards is scanned for references into the evacuated area.
-In most applications this is okay effort: the amount of unique cards that need to be scanned during garbage collection is very limited.
-In other applications scanning the heap corresponding to cards (**scanning the cards**) can take a very significant amount of total garbage collection time.
+In most applications this is okay effort: the number of unique cards that need to be scanned during garbage collection is very limited.
+In other applications, scanning the heap corresponding to cards (**scanning the cards**) can take a very significant amount of total garbage collection time.

 G1 tries to reduce this amount of card scanning in the garbage collection pause by several means.
 The first is using extra garbage collection threads running concurrent to the application clearing, re-examining and classifying card marks because:
 * references are often written over and over again between garbage collections.
-A card mark caused by a reference write may, by the time the next garbage collection occurs, not contain any interesting reference any more.
+A card mark caused by a reference write may, by the time the next garbage collection occurs, not contain any interesting reference anymore.
 * by classifying card marks according to where they originate from, it is possible to only scan marked cards that are relevant for this particular garbage collection during the garbage collection.

 Figure 2, 3 and 4 give details about this re-examination (refinement) process.